kedro-org/kedro/docs/source/kedro_project_setup/dependencies.md

 pip install "kedro-datasets[<group>-<dataset>]"
 ```

-For example, your workflow might require use of the `pandas.ExcelDataset`, so to install its dependencies, run `pip install "kedro-datasets[pandas-exceldataset]"`.
+For example, your workflow might require the `pandas.ExcelDataset`, so to install its dependencies, run `pip install "kedro-datasets[pandas-exceldataset]"`.

 ```{note}
 From `kedro-datasets` version 3.0.0 onwards, the names of the optional dataset-level dependencies have been normalised to follow [PEP 685](https://peps.python.org/pep-0685/).
 The '.' character has been replaced with a '-' character and the names are in lowercase.
 For example, if you had `kedro-datasets[pandas.ExcelDataset]` in your requirements file, it would have to be changed to `kedro-datasets[pandas-exceldataset]`.